How To Choose a Pest Control Company

 Does the company have a valid license and permits to perform pest control?

-Per the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them must be certified at the state level.
-The EPA sets minimum standards of competency, but all pesticide applicators in Georgia must be licensed through the proper state regulatory agencies.
+According to the United States Environmental Protection Agency (EPA), all pesticide applicators and those that supervise them must be licensed at the state level.
+The EPA sets minimum standards of competency, and the Georgia regulatory agencies handle the issuing, maintaining, and revoking of licenses.

 Is the company a member of any professional organizations?